sujato/cullavagga/dpcv-project.md

 I recommend that this process be done twice: once by comparing the two typed files of the DP-CV edition, and again by comparing the merged DP-CV file against the reference Mahāsaṅgīti edition.

 Once the typing is finished, we calculate the line and page numbers of the manuscript based on the inserted glyphs.
 Then this reference data can be added to the set of data for all the editions.
 The newly typed text can be imported into the metadata structure as seen above, and then used for display, reference, translation, and so on.

+## Beyond this project

+Once the project is completed and the text digitized, the text may be used in various applications.
+While the text is reasonably safe on Github, we should try to make it available on sites such as [GRETIL](http://gretil.sub.uni-goettingen.de/) and the [Internet Archive](https://archive.org/).
+The more widely disseminated the text is, the harder it is to lose it entirely.

+The text and images may be consumed in applications such as SuttaCentral or any other interested project, and we should try to support such efforts.

+There are many more manuscripts in Sri Lanka, which are also crying out for similar digitization.
+SuttaCentral’s area of interest is the early canonical texts, and there are at least two such manuscripts of comparable value to DP-CV.

+- The National Museum houses a manuscript of the Saṁyutta Nikāya, whose colophon says that the original copy was copied in 1412 CE by Maṅgala Thera of Sunētra Dēvi Pirivena of Pepiliyana.
+(Nyanatusita 371)
+- A manuscript of the Mahāvagga—the companion text to the Cullavagga—dating to the 13th century is at the Vidyalankara Pirivena in Kelaniya (Nyanatusita 369.

+Taking these together with the DP-CV—and assuming they are reasonably complete—they make up over a third of the early Pali canonical prose texts.
+To establish such a sizable portion of the Tipitaka on such early manuscripts would be a significant contribution to Buddhist studies.
+SuttaCentral would be very interested to support such an ongoing project.

+There are a number of manuscripts of a similar age, which are also deserving of preservation.
+Since these are of commentarial literature they are beyond the scope of SuttaCentral.
+Nonetheless, we would be happy to offer technical support for any such efforts.
+I believe that the methods set forth here will achieve a very accurate and usable text with a reasonable amount of effort, and would encourage all parties involved to continue the work.

 ## Bibliography